sjaehn/BSchaffl/README.md

 All stretch markers are set to "auto" by default.
 This means that all markers are homogeneously distributed and are automatically re-positioned after changes.
 The markers status is changed to "manual" once a marker is dragged.
-You can also change the markers status by right-clicking on it or by resetting all markers by pressing the "auto markers" button.
+You can also change the markers status by right-clicking on it or by setting all markers by pressing the "All markers" buttons in the toolbox.

-### Auto markers

-Sets all markers to auto positioning.

-### Step amp controls
+### Toolbox

-Drag (or scroll) the sliders to reduce the velocity of MIDI notes for the respective step.
+TODO

 ### MIDI channel filter